mkawalec/monad-blog/posts/2016-04-30-barbed-wire.md

 so it's fulfilled as well.
-Of course we can skip this bit in GHC thanks to `DeriveFunctor` extension that allows us to derive `fmap` autonomously.
+Of course we can skip this bit in GHC thanks to `DeriveFunctor` extension that allows us to derive `fmap` automatically.

-### Representing our type as a fixpoint
+### Representing our type as a fixed point

 We have a type `ExprF a`, which we know is a functor.
-We expect to insert a Fix Point as `a` to get some deeper insight into the nature of recursion, but what is that fix point?
+We expect to insert a Fixed Point as `a` to get some deeper insight into the nature of recursion, but what is that fixed point?

     data Fix f = Fix (f (Fix f))  --or data Fix f = Fix {outF :: f (Fix f)}

-In mathematics a fix point is an element of a function that is mapped to itself by that function.
+In mathematics a fixed point is an argument of a function that is mapped to itself by that function.
 If we expand one layer from `Fix f`, the inner application, we get